aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-styles/_index.md

 ## Insert Style Separator to Put Different Paragraph Styles

 The style separator can be added to the end of a paragraph using the Ctrl + Alt + Enter Keyboard Shortcut into MS Word.
-This feature allows for two different paragraph styles used in one logical printed paragraph.
+This feature enables for two different paragraph styles used in one logical printed paragraph.
 If you want some text from the beginning of a particular heading to appear in a Table of Contents but do not want the entire heading in the Table of Contents, you can use this feature.

 The following code example shows how to insert a style separator to put different paragraph styles.